-- 10.63 On July 31, 2019, the Office of the Privacy Commissioner of Canada (OPC) opened an investigation into the data breach at Capital One after receiving complaints from Canadian customers, the whole as appears more fully from a copy of the OPC announcement entitled "OPC launches investigation into Capital One breach" dated July 31, 2019, produced herein as Exhibit R-20; - 10.64 Capital One, with AWS's knowing assistance, falsely and/or misleadingly represented that it would use industry-standard practices to protect its customers' personal information.
-They falsely and/or misleadingly represented the capability of Cloud Custodian.
-They downplayed the data theft.
-And they are continuing to falsely and or misleadingly represented the security (or lack thereof) of the personal information in the data lake; - 10.65 If Class Members knew the truth, they would not have paid interest and fees to Capital One, and they would not have applied for a Capital One credit card; - (v) Personal Information Protection and Electronic Documents Act, SC 2000, c 5 (PIPEDA) - 10.66 The Respondents' data security practices run contrary to PIPEDA and even more inexcusably given the real risk of significant harm that a security breach entails where the personal and private information is highly sensitive and has been or will be misused; - 10.67 PIPEDA does not define sensitivity; however, the concept of sensitivity of personal information is discussed in Principle 4.3.4 of PIPEDA which states:
+- 10.65.10 Capital One was at all times fully aware of its obligation to protect the financial data and personal and private information of its customers and applicants because of its status as a one of the largest financial institutions.
+Capital One was also aware of the significant repercussions if it failed to do so because Capital One collected applicant data from millions of consumers daily and it knew that this data, if hacked, would result in injury to consumers; - (vi) Personal Information Protection and Electronic Documents Act, SC 2000, c 5 (PIPEDA) - 10.66 The Respondents' data security practices run contrary to PIPEDA and even more inexcusably given the real risk of significant harm that a security breach entails where the personal and private information is highly sensitive and has been or will be misused; - 10.67 PIPEDA does not define sensitivity; however, the concept of sensitivity of personal information is discussed in Principle 4.3.4 of PIPEDA which states:

 Although some information (for example, medical records and income records) is almost always considered to be sensitive, any information can be sensitive, depending on the context.
-For example, the names and addresses of subscribers to a newsmagazine would generally not be considered sensitive information.
-However, the names and addresses of subscribers to some special-interest magazines might be considered sensitive.
+For example, the names and addresses of subscribers to a newsmagazine would generally not

-10.68 Suffice it to say that Class Members' social insurance numbers, names, addresses, zip codes/postal codes, phone numbers, email addresses, dates of birth, self-reported income, credit card application data, credit card customer data, including, customer status data, e.g., credit scores, credit limits, balances, payment history, contact information, and transaction data, which could be used by a criminal to assume their identities would be considered highly-sensitive data.
-The more sensitive the data is, the higher level of protection an organization must employ (PIPEDA, Principle 4.7.2);

-- 10.69 In addition, there was a high probability of misuse of Class Members' personal and private information and that Class Members would be harmed; - 10.70 The Respondents should have established adequate security safeguards to prevent and detect unauthorized access to personal and private information; - 10.71 Capital One's loose access policies, huge numbers of vast data lakes, and automatic decryption made a hack like the data theft inevitable.
+- be considered sensitive information.
+However, the names and addresses of subscribers to some special-interest magazines might be considered sensitive. - 10.68 Suffice it to say that Class Members' social insurance numbers, bank account numbers, names, addresses, zip codes/postal codes, phone numbers, email addresses, dates of birth, self-reported income, credit card application data, credit card customer data, including, customer status data, e.g., credit scores, credit limits, balances, payment history, contact information, and transaction data, which could be used by a criminal to assume their identities would be considered highly-sensitive data.
+The more sensitive the data is, the higher level of protection an organization must employ (PIPEDA, Principle 4.7.2); - 10.69 In addition, there was a high probability of misuse of Class Members' personal and private information and that Class Members would be harmed; - 10.70 The Respondents should have established adequate security safeguards to prevent and detect unauthorized access to personal and private information; - 10.71 Capital One's loose access policies, huge numbers of vast data lakes, and automatic decryption made a hack like the data theft inevitable.
 With too many authorized requests by Capital One employees and algorithms to access data to monitor, an illegitimate request would be difficult to catch.
 Indeed, the hacker involved in the data theft accessed Capital One's data three times in March and April 2019 and used Capital One's computer resources to mine bitcoin, without ever being detected; - 10.72 The final weakness in Capital One's cybersecurity defences was the Respondents themselves.
 In 2017, Capital One hired Michael Johnson to be its Chief Information Security Officer ("CISO"), the head of the cybersecurity division.
 The Respondents considered turnover in that division material and closely monitored it, including in reports to Capital One's board of directors.
 Johnson immediately alienated the cybersecurity division's employees.
 The division's turnover in 2018 was about one third.
-Under Johnson, Capital One's cybersecurity division even omitted to take elementary precautions like installing security software Capital One had purchased; - 10.73 The July 29, 2019 announcement of the data theft thus was the inevitable result of Capital One's abandoning cybersecurity practices to carry further its business plan; - (vi) The U.S. Litigation - 10.74 On or about July 31, 2019, the first U.S. class action was filed in the United States District Court for the District of Columbia, the whole as appears more fully from a copy of the Complaint and Demand for Jury Trial in Civil Action No. 19-2292 dated July 31, 2019, produced herein as Exhibit R-21; - 10.75 By October 2, 2019, there were 21 actions pending in 12 districts and 40 potentially-related actions filed in 13 districts.
-On October 2, 2019, 17 civil actions were centralized in a multi-district litigation in the Eastern District of Virginia by the Panel on Multidistrict Litigation, the whole as appears more fully from a copy of the
+Under Johnson, Capital One's cybersecurity division even omitted to take elementary precautions like installing security software Capital One had purchased; - 10.73 The July 29, 2019 announcement of the data theft thus was the inevitable result of Capital One's abandoning cybersecurity practices to carry further its business plan;